NOAA Fisheries Sea Grant Fellowship

 To encourage qualified applicants to pursue careers in either population and ecosystem dynamics and stock assessment or in marine resource economics

 To increase available expertise related to these fields

 To foster closer relationships between academic scientists and NOAA Fisheries

 To provide real-world experience to graduate students and accelerate their career development.

 To help achieve these goals, each Fellow will be required to work closely with an expert (mentor) from NOAA Fisheries who will serve on the Fellow’s committee.
 The mentor may also provide access to research data sources and to working/laboratory space in a NOAA Fisheries research facility and/or research vessel, if appropriate.

 The award for each Fellowship, contingent upon the availability of Federal funds, will be in the form of a grant or cooperative agreement of $46,000 per year ($38,333 in federal dollars and $7,667 in matching dollars).
 You must be a currently enrolled Ph.D. student in a U.S. university or college to apply.
 The award provided to each Fellow is for salary (stipend), living expenses, tuition, and travel necessary to carry out the proposed research and to attend the annual Fellows meeting (at rotating locations).
 Only U.S. citizens are eligible to apply.
 Foreign Nationals are not eligible.

-For more information applicants should contact their local Sea Grant program or the Acting NOAA Fisheries/Sea Grant Program Manager, Laura Oremland (email@example.com).
+For more information applicants should contact their local Sea Grant program or the Sea Grant Fellowships Program Manager, Julia Galkiewicz (email@example.com).